tinted-theming/home/builder.md

 It is REQUIRED that that this functionality is exposed as binary CLI executable with the exact interface described below.

+The binary name SHOULD contain `base16`, but is otherwise left as a choice to the author.

 To be fully compliant, a builder CLI interface MUST NOT include any other feature, option, argument, or deviance from the expected interface and behaviour of the program.